- US Online Poker

 These products are available in ticket form at virtually all lottery retailers.
 The retailer will have a printout of upcoming matches near the terminal.
 The player selects the games they want to bet on, fills in numbered boxes to indicate the games in question, whether they’re betting on the home or visiting team for each (or draw, where applicable) and their wager.
 Available stakes run from $2 up to a maximum of $100 per ticket.
 A minimum of two picks must be chosen, while the maximum depends on the specific lottery.

-All the provincial lotteries also have online services.
+Most of the provincial lotteries also have online services.
 These offer all the same matches and range of stakes as the retail products, but some additional options as well.
 Despite not being able to offer single-game money line, spread or over/under bets, the online lottery sites often include certain types of futures or proposition bets that can be legally offered as singles.

 It’s possible to bet on the outcome of a season or tournament, for instance, because it isn’t a single match.
 Exact score bets are legal because the lotteries deemed them to consist of two separate bets, one on each team’s score.
 Bets predicting both the winner and the margin of victory are also available by the same logic.